Ojha1111/python-programs/README.md

 # python
-basic to advance programs in python language in this project we will lern the coding of program with respect to topic
+basic to advance programs in python language
+In this project we will learn the coding of program with respect to topic